lavaeater/turbo-rocket-ultra/README.md

 What I also decided was that I shouldn't overstretch.
 All my games are always super-ambitious, and super-not-ever-done.
 So, this time, I am going to **stay** on a particular feature / function until it is done and not deal with stuff that aren't relevant right now, at all.
 So, in the beginning, there will be no procedural map generation or sprite / texture loading or anything like that.
 I started with the ship, the thrust and control and then some shooting, making sure each and everyone of those things are 100% done to the current requirements before moving on to the next thing I want to have.

+## Update

+This is my devlog.

+I am going to try to make some kind of AI-training in all of this.
+The AI will have inputs, rewards etc. I will try to make some deepq stuff or something.

 ## Roadmap

 The road map is incomplete and exists offline in an art journal.
 The inspiration for the game is of course the classic games Thrust, Gravity Force and Turbo Raketti - games where you control a ship with thrust and rotation and can shoot some kind of projectile.
 In the current implementation, there is gravity and some randomly distributed obstacles - but no map to speak of.
 My dream game would be a co-op team shooter, or something.